Institute of History of Ukraine: History

 The institute was established on the decision of the Central Committee of the Communist Party of Ukraine on July 23, 1936, and the Presidium of Academy of Sciences of the Ukrainian SSR on July 27, 1936, based on several departments and commission of the academy and the All-Ukrainian Association of Marx-Lenin Institutes (VUAMLIN).

 Original it was composed of three departments: history of Ukraine in feudalism epoch, history of Ukraine in epoch of capitalism and imperialism, and history of Ukraine in Soviet period.

 After the Soviet annexation of eastern Poland during the World War II, in Lviv, Western Ukraine was established a branch of the institute, which was headed by Ivan Krypiakevych.
 After the war in 1946, the branch was liquidated.
 In 1951 the Lviv branch was revived as part of the UkrSSR Academy of Science Institute of Social Studies (today known as the NASU Krypiakevych Institute of Ukrainian Studies).

 During World War II, the institute was evacuated to Ufa, Bashkir ASSR where it along with the UkrSSR AS Institute of Archaeology became a department of history and archaeology of the UkrSSR AS Institute of Social Studies.
 It returned to Kyiv on 25 March 1944.
 On 17 July 1944 the institute was reconstituted with four departments: history of feudalism, history of capitalism, history of Soviet period, history of archaeography.
 In 1945 the Institute of History of Ukraine had a staff of 13 scientists, including 3 doctors of sciences and 7 candidates of sciences.

 On 9 June 1944, the All-Union Committee in affairs of Higher School confirmed its pre-war decision for providing the faculty council of the institute the right to accept for review candidate dissertations and award based on thesis defense a science degree of candidate of historical sciences specializing in "History of Ukraine" and "History of the USSR".
 In 1950 the institute had eight departments history of feudalism, history of capitalism, history of Soviet society, military history, history of countries of people's democracy, historiography and historical funds, worldwide history and international relations, archaeography.

 In the spirit of the 1947 Central Committee of the Communist Party of Ukraine guidelines, there was prepared a dual volume book "History of Ukrainian SSR" (1953–1957).
-In connection with the celebration of the 300th Anniversary of Ukraine's annexation to the Russian state there were prepared collection of documents "The Union of Ukraine with Russia" (Воссоединение Украины с Россией, Moscow, 1953), written texts to the collective monograph "the 1648-1654 Liberation War and union of Ukraine with Russia" (Kiev, 1954).
+In connection with the celebration of the 300th Anniversary of Ukraine's annexation to the Russian state there were prepared a collection of documents "The Union of Ukraine with Russia" (Воссоединение Украины с Россией, Moscow, 1953), written texts to the collective monograph "the 1648-1654 Liberation War and union of Ukraine with Russia" (Kyiv, 1954).
 Since 1955 the institute had six departments history of Soviet society, history of capitalism, history of feudalism, history of countries of people's democracy, worldwide history and international relations, archaeography.
 In 1960 the department of history of Soviet society was split into two histories of the Great October Socialist Revolution and civil war, history of socialist and communist development.